codermillat/portfolio/src/articles/research-product-complete-journey-ai-powered-educational-tools.md

 - **Resource Constraints**: Limited access to AI technology for educational institutions

 **The Opportunity:**
-- **AI Technology**: Recent advances in large language models and fine-tuning techniques
+- **AI Technology**: Recent advances in large language models and [LoRA fine-tuning techniques](/blog/complete-guide-lora-fine-tuning-accessible-llms)
-- **Resource Optimization**: New methods for making AI accessible with limited resources
+- **Resource Optimization**: New methods for [making AI accessible with limited resources](/blog/building-ai-solutions-resource-constrained-environments)
 - **Global Need**: Growing demand for international education guidance
 - **Technology Gap**: Opportunity to bridge the gap between research and practical application